 Hello, I'm author and folk artist, Mia Sherwood Landau.
 Welcome to Jews and anyone curious about becoming Jewish!
-If you are isolated, by chance or by choice, you may find inspiration and motivation for your own Jewish heart and soul here, on my little pages of light.
+If you are isolated, by chance or by choice, you will find inspiration and motivation for your Jewish heart and soul here, on my little pages of light.

 Membership in a local congregation may be impossible for Jews in rural areas and parts of the country where synagogues and temples have closed.
 Or it may require driving long distances to a shul on Shabbat, in heavy traffic or on lonely roads alone in the dark.
 Membership may be out of reach for people who simply cannot afford the dues.